Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 **usetex = _'yes'_**
 Use LaTeX to render all text, highly recommended when including plots in latex files.
 Note that saving as .pgf or .tex gives best results in latex.
-This option has no effect when saving as .tex, as text won't be rendered untill the document is compiled.
+This option has no effect when saving as .tex, as text won't be rendered until the document is compiled.

 **plotheight = _float_**\
 **plotwidth = _float_**\